 Notice how the more detailed “digits correct” measure better represents the learner's performance.
 A learner that writes 9 + 2 = 12 has made a very different error from a learner who wrote 3.

 Measuring performance with precision displays concern, exacting attention, and a stewardship for future learning.
 At Chartlytics nothing matters more than helping learning achieve their potential.

 So many schools, businesses, and individuals select measurement systems that literally have not evolved beyond the 19th century.
 Would you trust a doctor certified in medicine from 1895?
 We know the answer before you say it, “Sign me up for a double dose of leeches!”
 Joking aside, you can find descriptions of behavior that have the clarity of muddy water (more on that topic in later blog posts).
-More directly you can see time series data graphics, those where people make high stakes decisions, that come right out of the 1800s.
+More directly you can see time series data graphics — those which people use to make high stakes decisions —that come right out of the 1800s.

 As an example, take a look at the chart below from the 1884 book “Investigations in currency and finance.”
-The time series graphic [Time-series graphics have two scales, one scale called the vertical axis that expresses a measured quantity.
-The other scale, the horizontal axis, displays a unit of time progressing from left to right (Harris, 1999). ] called a line graph shows the goods England exported to India.
+It is a time-series graphic, which has has two scales: one scale called the vertical axis that expresses a measured quantity; and the other scale, the horizontal axis, displays a unit of time progressing from left to right (Harris, 1999).
+This graphic is called a line graph, and it shows the goods England exported to India.
 The graph shows from the early 1700s up until 1810 change (one that favors England) occurs in the value of products shipped across the seas.

 What's the problem with nonstandard line graphs (NSLG)?